marmayogi/TTF2PostscriptCID-Win/README.md

 - This utility is a console application developed on Microsoft Visual Studio Community 2022 (64-bit) Edition- Version 17.3.5 under Windows 10.
 - This utility is also available in Linux platform.
 - Note that this program is 100% portable across Windows-10 and Linux. i.e. The source files (main.ccp and ttf.h) are same and identical across platforms.
-- Ghostsciprt version is 9.52 (64 bit) and GSView version is 5.0 (64 bit).
+- My desktop has Ghostscript 10.0.0 version (64 bit) and GSView 5.0 version (64 bit).

 ##### References